KjetilIN/Renewable-Energy-REST-API/readme.md

 ## How are notifications stored?

-Using the firebase cloud storage called: Firestore.
+Using the firebase cloud storage called: [Firestore](https://firebase.google.com/docs/firestore).
 The application uses firestore to store webhooks in form of documents.
 See document databases for more information on how this works.
 The technical aspects for getting this to work is; <br>

-> 1) Having a firestore credentials file in the root folder. <br>
+> 1) Having a firestore credentials file in the root folder of the project. <br>
 > 2) The credentials file MUST be called **cloud-assignment-2.json**
 > 3) Manually created two collections called: **test_collection** and **webhooks**